MBrassey/waviii-token/Whitepaper.md

 ERC-721 Token

-    A non-fungible Token used primarily for authentication and identification purposes.
+    A non-fungible Token used for authentication and identification purposes (Token Based Authentication).